lixiang-tech/Solidity-/Cyfrin Updraft courses.md

 **What is the role of the gas price in Ethereum transactions?** To set the cost per unit of gas specified for the transaction.

-transaction fee = gas price * gas fee
+transaction fee = gas price * gas used

 **What could be the consequence of a compromised private key in a blockchain system?** The attacker gains full control over the wallet and associated assets.